Healing is often described as progress. Moving forward, fixing what is broken, resolving the past. Neuroscience tells a quieter, more precise story.

 More intensity does not equal more healing.

-When association exceeds a person’s capacity for regulation, the nervous system responds with overwhelm, shutdown, or dissociation that is no longer adaptive.
-Research consistently shows that healing occurs within a window of tolerance — a range where experience can be felt and integrated without loss of presence.
+When association exceeds a person's capacity for regulation, the nervous system responds with overwhelm, shutdown, or dissociation that is no longer adaptive.
+Research consistently shows that healing occurs within a window of tolerance.
+A range where experience can be felt and integrated without loss of presence.

-Disassociation, when used consciously, is not avoidance.
+Dissociation, when used consciously, is not avoidance.
 It is regulation.

-Autonomy and Self-Regulation
+Autonomy and Self Regulation

 While guided support can be valuable, the underlying skill does not belong to any method or practitioner.
 The nervous system already knows how to move between connection and distance.

-Practices such as orienting, breath regulation, interoceptive awareness, and gentle attention to sensation help strengthen this capacity over time — restoring self-trust rather than dependence.
+Practices such as orienting, breath regulation, interoceptive awareness, and gentle attention to sensation help strengthen this capacity over time.
+Restoring self trust rather than dependence.

 The Essential Insight